rubenpruetz/analysis-biodiversity-impact-per-removal/README.md

 # Overview of project scripts
 The project is composed of the following Python scripts:
 - **required_functions.py:** This script contains the required project functions.
-- **1_data_preprocessing.py:** This script preprocesses the climate refugia data and the scenario-based land use data (from the models AIM, GLOBIOM, and IMAGE).
+- **1_data_preprocessing.py:** This script preprocesses the climate refugia data and the scenario-based land use data (from the models AIM, GCAM, GLOBIOM, IMAGE, and REMIND-MAgPIE).
 This is necessary to ensure a uniform spatial resolution, a uniform Coordinate Reference System, and uniform units.
 The scripts also includes further preprocessing steps and tests for the subsequent analysis steps, as detailed in the script itself.
 - **2_data_analysis.py:** This script is used to calculate CO2 removal per scenario and model for 2020-2100, to calculate afforestation and BECCS land per scenario for 2020-2100, and to calculate land-per-removal per scenario for afforestation and BECCS for 2020-2100.
 - **3_data_analysis_b.py:** This script is used to combine and plot the data, underlying the produced figures.